larsn84/KawasakiRobot/KawasakiTeaching/3_TCP_findings.md

 ## AS Language vs Automatic teaching

 The different methods have their respective pros and cons depending on the situation.
-It is our assessment that the **AS language method** is the most foolproof approach for the ladder.
+It is our assessment that the **AS language method** is the most foolproof approach.

 The **Automatic method** primarily has its use cases when the tool is aligned or at a 90-degree angle to the flange.
 When working with more complex angles, it proved difficult to achieve satisfactory results.